osate/osate2/ge/org.osate.ge.doc/docs/user_guide.md

 Diagrams associated with a particular element can be opened by right-clicking on the element and selecting *Open->Associated Diagram* from the context menu.

 ## Opening an Element's Package Diagram
-The package diagram associated with an element can be opened by right-clicking an element and selecting *Open->Package Diagram* from the context menu.
+The diagram associated with an element's package can be opened by right-clicking an element and selecting *Open->Package Diagram* from the context menu.

 ## Opening the Type Diagram for a Component Implementation or Subcomponent
 The diagram for a component implementation's or subcomponent's component type can be opened by right-clicking on an element and selecting *Open->Type Diagram* from the context menu.